 The discussion focuses on lignite, or brown coal, as Germany still heavily relies on its mining and use.
 The country’s last hard coal mines will close in 2018.
 In its Climate Action Plan 2050, the German government decided, in 2016, to involve federal ministries, the federal states, municipalities and unions, as well as representatives of “affected” companies and regions to find ways to deal with the economic changes brought on by the transformation of the country’s energy system.
 The plan states that a “commission on growth, structural economic change and regional development” should start its work in 2018.
 This proposed entity is often referred to as a ‘coal exit commission’, even though opposition from heavy industry prompted the omission of the word “coal” from its mandate.

-The February 2018 coalition agreement between Germany's would-be government partners - Chancellor Angela Merkel's conservatives (CDU/CSU) and the Social Democrats (SPD) - elaborates on the earlier proposal in the Climate Action Plan 2050, expands the commission’s tasks and slightly changes its name.
+The February 2018 coalition agreement between Germany's government partners - Chancellor Angela Merkel's conservatives (CDU/CSU) and the Social Democrats (SPD) - elaborates on the earlier proposal in the Climate Action Plan 2050, expands the commission’s tasks and slightly changes its name.
 It commits the new government to set up a “special commission on growth, structural economic change and employment,” bringing together policymakers, industry representatives, environmental organisations, labour unions, and affected federal states and regions to draft an action programme by the end of 2018, which should include:

 The commission’s findings will feed into a proposed law on climate protection.